Best Practices Guidelines

 Over the past years, many provincial organisations have created health and safety guidelines and best practices manuals to help us avoid many occurrences and reduce the damage and injury from occurrences that do occur on stage and backstage.
 Below is a list of those publications, which most are available free of charge.
 We invite you to download them and use them wisely.

-* Source: Safety Guidelines for the Live Performance Industry in Ontario
+* Text Source: Safety Guidelines for the Live Performance Industry in Ontario

 Actsafe is dedicated to the promotion of health and safety in British Columbia’s motion picture and performing arts industries.
 Our role is to provide arts workers and employers with the necessary support to ensure everyone goes home safely at the end of the day.